tandrewnichols/gulp-remember-cache/README.md

 There is a _slight_ overhead to writing the files to disk the first time, but this is more than paid back by not recompiling all your files over and over.

-#### Doesn't it need to read the compiled files from disk every time, even when the process is still running?
+#### Doesn't it need to read the compiled files from disk every time?

-Yes, but you _should_ be able to pair this plugin with the in-memory `gulp-remember` to get the best of both worlds.
-This is untested, but I expect that putting `gulp-remember` in the flow just before `gulp-remember-cache` should be sufficient to skip the read of compiled files when the process is long running.
+Yes and no. You can and _should_  pair this plugin with the in-memory `gulp-remember` to get the best of both worlds.
+In this case, you'll only need to read compiled files when you start up a gulp process.
+After that (assuming you are using `watch()`), `gulp-remember` will handle it for you.

 #### Isn't writing intermediate files more of a grunt thing?

 Yeah, typically, but besides speeding up rebuilds, I also appreciate that this gives me a way to _look at_ the compiled source if necessary.

+#### How can I do sourcemaps with this?
+Won't the sourcemaps only contain the newer files?

+If you update to version >=2.2.0, sourcemaps will \*just work\*. `gulp-remember-cache` will write any mapped sources to a file as well and then reattach them when it reads the compiled files.

 ## Contributing